Construction Accident Lawyer in NJ

 - Failure to alert workers about hazards with warning signs, etc.

-If you believe that you or a loved one has suffered an injury on a New Jersey construction site due to someone else's negligence, whether an employer, coworker, or third party cut corners in order to complete a project quicker or simply neglected their duties, you are entitled to seek compensation for your losses.
+If you believe that you or a loved one has suffered an injury on a New Jersey construction site due to someone else's negligence, whether an employer, coworker, or third party, you are entitled to seek compensation for your losses.

 New Jersey Construction Accident Attorneys Putting Our Clients First

 At Lependorf & Silverstein, P.C., our NJ injury lawyers provide an open line of communication to our clients, applying a holistic method to fit each client's specific situation and needs.
-Our construction accident attorneys are passionate about helping construction workers and their families receive the essential financial reimbursement for injuries or death caused by another's negligence while on a job site.
+Our construction accident attorneys are passionate about helping construction workers and their families receive the financial reimbursement they need for injuries caused by another's negligence while on a job site.
 Contact us at (609) 240-0040 for a free consultation about your case.

 - Construction Accident Blogs